 13. Visit the National World War I Museum and Memorial

-The Liberty Memorial in Missouri is one of the pioneer monuments that honors soldiers who died in World War I. Dedicated in 1926, it was one of the earliest monuments of its kind.
+The Liberty Memorial in Missouri is one of the pioneer monuments that honor soldiers who died in World War I. Dedicated in 1926, it was one of the earliest monuments of its kind.
 The monument is a pillar of limestone, concrete, and steel that rises to 217 feet.

 Today, the Liberty Memorial is now surrounded by the National World War I Museum, the official museum dedicated to the “Great War.”